mrcrossog/FakeMuteX/README_en.md

-# FakeMute Plugin for BetterDiscord
+# FakeMuteX Plugin for BetterDiscord

 ## Overview

-**FakeMute** is a BetterDiscord plugin that allows you to fake mute yourself in Discord voice channels, appearing muted to others while still being able to speak and hear.
+**FakeMuteX** is a BetterDiscord plugin that allows you to fake mute yourself in Discord voice channels, appearing muted to others while still being able to speak and hear.
 The plugin adds a headphone icon button next to the mute and deafen buttons in the Discord interface, with support for customizable keybind combinations, including NumPad keys.

 > **Warning**: Using this plugin may violate Discord's Terms of Service.
 Use at your own risk.